 Creating a Schematic Template

-When applied to a schematic sheet, a schematic template defines the size, the graphics (such as title block) and the list of sheet-level parameters of this sheet.
-You can create your own set of schematic templates to facilitate providing consistent-looking schematics created by you or the entire team.
+When applied to a schematic sheet, a schematic template defines the size, graphics (such as title block), and the list of sheet-level parameters of the sheet.
+You can create your own set of schematic templates to help provide consistent-looking schematics created by you or your entire team.

 A number of schematic templates are provided by default in the following locations: